calaldees/teacherEducation/teacherEducation/_sessions.md

 * Developing criticality, Tod and Ellis Step 2

-Mentor
+* Mentor
+    * OneNote
+        * How does teaching at KS5 differ from KS3/4?
+What pedagogical approaches?
+        * How do I independently lead learning in my subject?
+        * How do you use data to support learning for all pupils, and to target specific and timely interventions?
+    * Guidance
         * How do staff in this department lead learning for their pupils?
 Others: TA’s and technicians, parents and carers.
         * How do we support conversations around careers?
             * Task: How do school give cpd opportunities to facilitate staff growth/experimentation/time in computing compared to other subject
         * How do I effectively liaise with support staff to secure learning and progression?
             * #5/g-AdaptTeach-LearnHow-teaching_assistants
             * #8/5-Wider-LearnThat-teaching_assistants
             * #8/k-Wider-LearnHow-teaching_assistants_lesson_objectives
             * #8/l-Wider-LearnHow-teaching_assistants_utilised_guided
         * How does teaching at KS5 differ from KS3/4?
 What pedagogical approaches?
 Revisit content knowledge and audit for KS5

-### EP19
+### EP19 ???
 Friday 31st Match
 * Exploring and critiquing assessment policy

 ### SP18
-Friday 21th April - 09:00
+Friday 26th April - 09:00

+* Generic
     * SoW; Sequencing and progression in learning over time considering Post–16 in Computing
         * A-Level course structure
         * BTEC + Vocational qualifications
         * Differing technique's for older more advanced learners
     * Curriculum and PCK - Subject Knowledge Audit leading to level 4
+* Computing
+* Mentor
+    * OneNote
+        * How is data most effectively used within the department?
+        * How does the department build pupil resilience and motivation?
+What are the barriers and what works to overcome them?
+        * How does this department build a sense of pupil agency, enjoyment of a subject and a willingness to take creative risks in their learning?

 ### EP20
 Thursday 31st April - 16:30